-- the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance, and - responsibilities and expectations in relation to the opportunity.
+- the eligibility and assessment criteria - how we consider and assess applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance, and

+- responsibilities and expectations in relation to the grant opportunity.

-The NHMRC is responsible for administering this grant opportunity on behalf of the Department of Health.
+The NHMRC is responsible for administering this grant opportunity on behalf of the Department of Health and Aged Care.